j-f-d/hass-esi-thermostat/README.md

 - Monitor the current temperature.

 ### Troubleshooting
+- **This integration has only been tested with 6 Series thermostats so may not work as expected for other models**
 - If the integration doesn't work after installation, check the Home Assistant logs for errors.
 - Ensure that your ESI credentials are correct.
 - If you're receiving Authentication Failed errors, double-check your email and password.